Open-EO/openeo-python-client/docs/udp.rst

 It is very straightforward to submit this as a user-defined process.

-Say we start from the following Python dictionary,
+Say we start from the above Python dictionary saved as JSON, then you can simply use it using the following code and specifying the needed parameters:

 .. code-block:: python
-    datacube =     {
+    shared_graph = connection.datacube_from_json(
-      "loadcollection1": {
-        "process_id": "load_collection",
-        "arguments": {
-          "id": "SENTINEL2_L2A",
-          "bands": [
-            "B04"
-          ],
-          "spatial_extent": {
-            "from_parameter": "bbox"
-          },
-          "temporal_extent": {
-            "from_parameter": "temporal_interval"
+        'shared_process_graph.json',
+        parameters={
+            "temporal_interval": date,
+            "bbox": aoi
         }
-        },
-        "result": true
-      }
-    }
+    )

-We can store this directly, taking into account that we have to defined the bbox and temporal_interval as a parameters as done earlier.
-Then, pass datacube directly to :py:meth:`~openeo.rest.connection.Connection.save_user_defined_process`.
+We can store this directly, taking into account that we have to define the bbox and temporal_interval as a parameters as done earlier.

 Store to a file
 ---------------

-Some use cases might require storing the user-defined process in, for example, a JSON file instead of storing it directly on a back-end.
+Some use cases might require storing the user-defined process, for example, a JSON file instead of storing it directly on a back-end.
 Use :py:func:`~openeo.rest.udp.build_process_dict` to build a dictionary compatible with the "process graph with metadata" format of the openEO API